Put Together a Caregiving Plan in 5 Easy Steps

 Often, caregivers and caregiving teams need additional support.

-This section walks through various resources that can help caregivers like community resources, senior care professionals, hired caregiving help, home safety updates, and supportive housing (senior care communities).
+This section walks through various resources that can help caregivers, such as community resources, senior care professionals, hired caregiving help, home safety updates, and supportive housing (senior care communities).

 On page 12, there’s also a helpful list of 10 questions to ask before hiring an in-home caregiver.